aapJoysakoi/Btex-season-six/README.md

-# Semester-6
+# Btex Season SIX
-all the codes relevant to semester-6
+all the codes relevant to semester-6 of my degree.